 A good Fault Detection & Diagnostic (FDD) system will look at the real-time operating status of all the motors in a facility and determine if they are operating as designed, or in an unnatural state such as continuously running.
 An FDD system will have a rule applied to detect the improper setting, such as: After shift end (6PM), if MOTOR operates for greater than 15 minutes continuously, then identify this as a fault.
 This continuous running fault is logged and available for display in a fault summary table for the facility maintenance depart to take corrective action.

 In addition, another issue that can impact fans and pumps is inefficient performance as compared to design specifications.
 All fans and pumps have a performance curve and chart that will indicate expected performance (air output or pump flow rate, for example).
 A good FDD System can have the specific information for each fan and pump loaded into a database and then the FDD system can evaluate actual performance against expected performance.
 A fault in this area could indicate a wide variety of issues such as clogged or partially blocked filters, excessive impeller wear on pumps, improper valve and damper settings, etc.

 The Fault Diagnostic system will also offer some additional benefits in addition to detecting operational faults:

-- Faults will be logged into a database and available for historical analysis.
-For example, a chart summary of the # of faults per day can be viewed for each piece of equipment (see screen capture below)
+2. Faults will be logged into a database and available for historical analysis.
+For example, a chart summary of the # of faults per day can be viewed for each piece of equipment (as seen in the screen capture below)